-- upstream, the use of consumables from recycling operations (paper, card, ink cartridges, etc.); - downstream, the inclusion of end-of-life consumables in recycling operations (furniture, IT equipment, paper, card, etc.).
+- upstream, the use of consumables from recycling operations (paper, card, ink cartridges, etc.); - downstream, the inclusion of end-of-life consumables

 The SYNERGIE Group is thus making efforts to mainly use responsibly sourced paper, i.e. paper that is recycled or from sustainably managed forests.
 Similarly, the ink cartridges used are all recyclable.